vespa-engine/sample-apps/basic-search-hosted/README.md

 <!-- Copyright 2019 Oath Inc. Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root. -->
 # Hosted Vespa sample applications — Basic hosted stateless Vespa application

+## <div style="{color: red;}">The hosted service this application refers to is not yet
+publicy available — stay tuned</div>

 This application demonstrates how to set up and run a basic hosted Vespa application, and is intended as an introduction to both Vespa and the hosted Vespa service. <!-- TODO LINK -->

 Included are detailed functional tests for the Vespa application, written in JUnit.
-These tests
+While the main intention for such functional tests is to run them in the hosted Vespa continuous deployment pipeline, <!-- TODO LINK --> to verify changes to the Vespa application before they are deployed to the production environments, these particular tests also

 * demonstrate how to communicate with the Vespa deployment over HTTP,
 * serve as introductory documentation for the most central of Vespa's features, and
 * provide a starting point for thorough functional tests of your own Vespa application.

-The tests require a running Vespa deployment, which is easily obtained in hosted Vespa's `dev` environment. <!-- TODO LINK -->
-It is also possible to run the tests against a Vespa deployment using, e.g., docker, as in the other sample apps.
+The tests require a running Vespa deployment, which is easily obtained in hosted Vespa's `dev` environment. <!-- TODO LINK --> It is also possible to run the tests against a local Vespa deployment running with, e.g., docker, as in the other [sample apps](../).

-The real intention for the functional tests is to run them in the hosted Vespa continuous deployment pipeline, <!-- TODO LINK -->
-to verify changes to the Vespa application before they are deployed to the production environments.

 ## Sign up in hosted Vespa console, and create an application with the wanted name